52147/Computer-Architecture/README.md

 - Even after executing many instructions, some of the cahce entries may still be empty, as in Figure 5.7.
 - Thus, we need to know that the tag should be ignored for such entries.
 - The most common method is to add a valid bit to indicate whenther an entry contains a valid address.
 - If the bit is not set, there are not be a match for this block.

+### Accessing a Cache
+- Bwlow is a sequence of nine memory references to an empty eight-block cache, including the action for each reference.
+- Figure 5.9 shows how the contents of **the cache change on each miss.**
+- Since ther are eight blocks in the cache, the lower-order three bits of an address give the block number:
+-

 ## MIPS R2000 Assembly Language
 ### Branch instruction